Arcanum I — Le Bateleur (The Magician)

 Project Role

 The Magician defines the boundary that matters most to this project: the line between computation and attention.
-A machine processes information.
-It holds its objects — every object, simultaneously, with perfect recall.
+A machine processes information — holds every object simultaneously, with perfect recall.
 But it does not attend to any of them.
 Attention is not storage.
-It is the act of a consciousness that gathers itself in the presence of something real, and that gathering cannot be automated.
+It is the act of a consciousness gathering itself in the presence of something real.
+That gathering cannot be automated.

-This is not an argument against using computational tools.
+This is not an argument against computational tools.
 The project depends on them.
-It is an argument about what the tools cannot replace.
-The Magician's concentration without effort names the human contribution that no database, no language model, no knowledge graph can supply: the silence in which understanding happens.
+The argument concerns what the tools cannot replace.
+The Magician's concentration without effort names the human contribution no database, no language model, no knowledge graph can supply: the silence in which understanding happens.

 The Magician also establishes the project's method.
-The analogical thinking Tomberg introduces in Letter I — as above, so below — is the cognitive instrument the project uses to move between historical periods, between traditions, between the ancient Mysteries and their modern echoes.
+Analogical thinking — as above, so below — is the cognitive instrument the project uses to move between historical periods, between traditions, between the ancient Mysteries and their modern echoes.
 Analogy is not identity.
 It is the disciplined perception of structural correspondence across difference.
-The Magician, standing between heaven and earth with his instruments laid out before him, is the image of this method in action.
+The Magician standing between heaven and earth, instruments laid before him, is this method in action.

 Primary Sources